liferay/liferay-docs/develop/new-articles/application-development/02-creating-a-simple-bundle.markdown

         <import file="../../build-common-osgi-plugin.xml" />

-7. Run the following command to download the dependencies required to build a
+7. Run the following command to download the Ivy dependencies required to build your bundle:
-   bundle:

         ant clean